-90 Day Fiancé's Larissa Dos Santos Lima Reveals She Has a New Boyfriend
+90 Day Fiancé's Larissa Dos Santos Lima Reveals She Has a New Boyfriend 1 Month After Divorce Filing

 One fan congratulated the reality TV star on her "major upgrade."
 She replied, "Thank you.
 He is like a dream."

-She also said he is "very private and not into social media," so his introduction on her social media pages may take a while.
+She also said he is "very private and not into social media," so his introduction on her social media pages may take a bit.
 "I'll try to keep him out of public eyes for a while," she added.

 In another response, Larissa revealed he's 26-years-old, "but more mature than 40."